AI Employee Fit Assessment: A Step-by-Step Guide

 Step 3: Assess Data Availability

-AI automation requires data.
+An AI employee requires accessible context.
 Evaluate your data landscape:

 Data Quality Checklist